grbl/grbl/readme.txt

-Grbl - An embedded rs274/ngc (g-code) interpreter, cartesian bot controller, readout and exerciser Inspired by the Arduino GCode Interpreter by Mike Ellery
+Grbl - An embedded rs274/ngc (g-code) interpreter, cartesian bot controller, readout and exerciser for the AVR series of microcontrollers.
+Inspired by the Arduino GCode Interpreter by Mike Ellery

 Status: